exelix11/SysDVR/readme.md

 </p>

 # Features
-- Cross platform, can stream to Windows, Mac and Linux.
+- Cross platform, can stream to Windows, Mac, Linux and Android.
 - Stream via USB or Wifi.
 - **Video quality is fixed to 720p @ 30fps with h264 compression, this is a hardware limit**.
 - Audio quality is fixed to 16bit PCM @ 48kHz stereo.
 Not compressed.